christinathucanh/synthesizer/README.md

 The project focused on the use of vectors (data structure) and recursion (algorithm) to create wave sounds, which can be used to make background effects for some music composition. <br>

+Please download the extension Scamper on VS Code to run this file.
+Thank you! <br>

 Author: Anh Thuc (Christina) Vu<br>
 Date: 2022-11-11 <br>
 Acknowledgements: Dieu Anh (Audrey) Trinh <br>